lance-ufrn/osc_ric_oai_integration/README.md

 }
 ```

-# Modifications to connect OAI gNodeB and OAI 5G Core
+# Modifications to connect OAI gNodeB to OAI 5G Core

 To correctly connect OAI DU with OAI CU and OAI CU with OAI 5G Core, it is necessary to modify some authentication parameters and also the AMF's IP.